Long Beach Convention and Entertainment Center: Long Beach Convention Center

 During the COVID-19 pandemic in California, the convention center was used as a mass vaccination site.
 Later in the pandemic, the convention center was used as an emergency shelter for migrant children.

+The convention center and theatre part served as host of the fencing competitions during the 1984 Summer Olympics.
+The convention center will again serve as an Olympic venue in 2028 as a indoor shooting range.

 Long Beach Arena

 Long Beach Arena was the first building to be completed in the complex.
 Capacities are as follows: 12,500 for hockey, 14,000 for basketball and 10,500 - 14,500 for concerts, depending on the seating arrangement.

-The arena has hosted various entertainment and professional and college sporting events, most notably the volleyball events of the 1984 Summer Olympic Games.

 For trade shows, the arena features 46,000 square feet (4300 m2) of space, with an additional 19,000 square feet (1800 m2) of space in the lobby and 29,000 square feet (2700 m2) in the concourse.
 Hanging from the arena's 77 foot (23 m) high ceiling is a center-hung scoreboard with four White Way "Mega Color" Animation Screens.
 There is an 11 by 15 foot SACO Smartvision LED Wall located on the south end of the arena.

-The arena was the site of the first NHL game involving a 1967 expansion team, as the Los Angeles Kings and the Philadelphia Flyers, both expansion teams, played on October 14, 1967, the Kings won 4–2.
+Shortly after its opening in 1962, in October, the arena became the home court for the Long Beach Chiefs (who had moved from Honolulu, where known as the Hawaii Chiefs) of the short-lived American Basketball League, though the ABL would fold on December 31 of that year.
+The arena was also the site of the first NHL game involving a 1967 expansion team, as the Los Angeles Kings and the Philadelphia Flyers, both expansion teams, played on October 14, 1967, the Kings won 4–2.
 The Kings played in Long Beach for the first half of their expansion season while The Forum was being completed.

-In the 1970s, the arena hosted several games of the Los Angeles Sharks, of the WHA and regular appearances of the Los Angeles Thunderbirds roller derby team.
+In the 1970s, the arena hosted four games of the Los Angeles Sharks of the WHA and regular appearances of the Los Angeles Thunderbirds roller derby team.
 The Grateful Dead played the arena on December 15, 1972; the first of 13 concerts there through 1988.

 Elvis Presley performed two shows here on November 14 and 15, 1972.
 He returned for two more shows on April 25, 1976 (afternoon and evening).

+From 1976 until 1983 when the Grand Prix of Long Beach was known as the United States Grand Prix West, due to the lack of suitable pit facilities on the street circuit, the Long Beach Sports Arena was turned into a makeshift paddock for the Formula One teams.

 In 1980–81, the arena was also home to the California Surf of the North American Soccer League for one season of indoor soccer.

 The arena was home to the former Long Beach Ice Dogs team, which played professional ice hockey in the IHL, WCHL and ECHL.
 The Ice Dogs ceased operations of the team in 2007.